-That was true, for the most part, of the whole world at the time of the reformation.
+That was true, for the most part, of the whole world at the time of the Reformation.
 Nobody had heard of the doctrine of justification by grace, through faith alone, nobody.
-That’s why it was so monumental in 1517, when Martin Luther, a Catholic priest, who came to the knowledge of the doctrine of justification, put it into a thesis and pinned it on the door of the church in Wittenberg and launched the reformation.
+That’s why it was so monumental in 1517, when Martin Luther, a Catholic priest, who came to the knowledge of the doctrine of justification, put it into a thesis and pinned it on the door of the church in Wittenberg, and launched the Reformation.

-In 1532, you can tell, in his very early 20s, under the influence of Luther’s writings he became an evangelical.
+In 1532, you can tell, in his very early twenties, under the influence of Luther’s writings he became an evangelical.
 And as a result of that, he had to flee to Paris because he was accused of writing things that were insurrectionist against the Catholic Church.
-By the year 1536, still in his early 20s, he had completed the great institutes of Christian religion, his monumental Calvin’s Institutes, as they are known.
+By the year 1536, still in his early twenties, he had completed the great institutes of Christian religion, his monumental Calvin’s Institutes, as they are known.
 He originally wrote them in Latin and later translated them into French.

-Because of the tremendous persecution that broke out in France, Calvin went to Geneva.
-Because in 1536, the City of Geneva had declared itself a city of the reformation and adopted reform theology, brought an end to the mass in 1536.
-He converted the catholic cathedral into a reformed cathedral.
+Because of the tremendous persecution that broke out in France, Calvin went to Geneva, because in 1536, the city of Geneva had declared itself a city of the Reformation, and adopted reform theology, brought an end to the Mass in 1536.
+He converted the Catholic cathedral into a reformed cathedral.
 That cathedral is still there.
 I stood in that cathedral by John Calvin’s chair.
 And next door, I stood in John Calvin’s pulpit where he preached in the little chapel that’s adjacent to the cathedral where he exposited the Scriptures for all those years from 1536 to 1564.

 In 1559, he founded the academy, which is now the University of Geneva.
 According to some reports, he also established a seminary there.
 So many Protestants, called Huguenots in France, were leaving France under the fiery persecution of the Catholic Church.
 They were coming to Geneva, really, to save their lives.

 The effect of John Calvin’s life and ministry is almost beyond description.
-We know his masterpiece, The Institutes of Christian Religion, completed in 1536, as I said, in Latin, and later translated in French.
-Book One is on the knowledge of God, Revelation.
-Book Two is on sin, the fall, the separation of man from God, and God for deeming activity.
-Book Three on faith, salvation by faith on election by which God directs our lives.
-And Book Four, on the true and the false church and the ordinances or sacraments of the church.
+We know his masterpiece, “The Institutes of Christian Religion,” completed in 1536, as I said, in Latin, and later translated in French.
+Book one is on the knowledge of God, revelation.
+Book two is on sin, the fall, the separation of man from God, and God’s redeeming activity.
+Book three on faith, salvation by faith on election, by which God directs our lives.
+And book four, on the true and the false church, and the ordinances or sacraments of the church.

-He then took me into the basement of Calvin’s cathedral in the old City of Geneva, which is still there with the walls around it and everything, just as it was in Calvin’s day.
-We went down into the basement and amazingly, they've done archeological digs there.
+He then took me into the basement of Calvin’s Cathedral in the old City of Geneva, which is still there with the walls around it and everything, just as it was in Calvin’s day.
+We went down into the basement, and amazingly they done archeological digs there.
 And as you go into the digs, you find that the site of that cathedral has been the site of a Christian church way, way, way back.
-In fact, they have artifacts down there that they, even before the Christian era, as far back as 450B.C.
+In fact, they have artifacts down there even before the Christian era as far back as 450 B.C.

 But they have baptisteries there that date back into the 300s.
-As each layer goes archeologically, you find another church with another baptistery.
-And by the way, none of them were little sprinkling fonts; they were all great big holes in the ground which indicates clearly that early church was engaged in immersing people.
-But just consistently, this was the place where the church met in 300, in 350, and all the way through the centuries, on up until Calvin’s cathedral was built by the Roman Catholic Church in the 12th and 13th Century.
+And as each layer goes archeologically, you find another church with another baptistery.
+And by the way, none of them were little sprinkling fonts, they were all great big holes in the ground, which indicates clearly that early church was engaged in immersing people.
+But just consistently, this was the place where the church met in 300, in 350, and all the way through the centuries, on up until Calvin’s Cathedral was built by the Roman Catholic Church in the 12th and 13th century.
 That was a place of early church baptisms.
-Then it became the place of Catholicism and eventually it became the place where the reformation found its center in the ministry of John Calvin and William Farrell.
+Then it became the place of Catholicism, and eventually it became the place where the Reformation found its center in the ministry of John Calvin and William Farel.

-It’s also something to say about -- that I think you’ll find interesting -- during the time that Calvin was there, people who were being persecuted by the Roman Catholics were coming to Geneva for the protection that the City of Geneva provided them and in fellowship with Calvin.
+It’s also something to say about that I think you’ll find interesting.
+During the time that Calvin was there, people who were being persecuted by the Roman Catholics were coming to Geneva for the protection that the city of Geneva provided them and in fellowship with Calvin.
 There were also scholars there, and scholastics, and great students of Scripture, and students of theology there.
-And so it was a good place to come to refine one’s theology.
+And so, it was a good place to come to refine one’s theology.

 One of the men that came there was a former priest born in 1505 who didn’t die until 1572 when he was murdered.
 His name was John Knox.
-And John Knox came there because over in England, Bloody Mary on behalf of the Catholic Church, was also executing believers.
+And John Knox came there, because over in England, Bloody Mary on behalf of the Catholic Church, was also executing believers.
 And so Knox, under the threat of death, left England, came to Geneva in 1556.
 While he was there, John Knox translated the Bible from the original languages into English, 1556.

 In 1559, John Knox went back to Scotland to print that Bible, 1559.
-He went back to print that Bible in Scotland, and also to establish the reformation, which became known as Scottish Presbyterianism; 1559 he went back.
+He went back to print that Bible in Scotland, and also to establish the Reformation, which became known as Scottish Presbyterianism; 1559 he went back.
 Well, took him a few years, but eventually they printed that Bible.
 It was the first Bible ever printed in Scotland.

 And while I was in Geneva, I was getting all this history.
 And I was talking to John Glass and we were going over all this history, and I said, “By the way, John, you might be interested to know.”
 He said, “What?”
 I said, “I have that Bible.”
 He said, “What?”
 I said, “I own that Bible.”
 “What do you mean you own that Bible?”
 “I own the Bible that they printed that John Knox translated and took back.”
 “You own that Bible?”
 He said, “Do you know how much that Bible is worth?”
 “I said I have no idea who much that Bible is worth monetarily.
 I know how much it’s worth to me.”